-Anetra came out of the gate as hot, sweeping right through the “One Night Only” Talent Show with an act that combined voguing, absurdity, and Taekwondo and holding off some better runways on the strength of her strut.
+Anetra came out of the gate hot, sweeping right through the “One Night Only” Talent Show with an act that combined voguing, absurdity, and Taekwondo.
+The she held off some much better runways on the sheer strength of her strut.
 Folks, we’ve got us an early front-runner!

 I’m a fan of Anetra’s entrance look.
 Yes, the head-hugging spiked helmet messes with the proportions of her long-lined body.
 However, entrance looks aren’t supposed to be perfectly proportionized.
 They are meant to stand up to everything from a photo shoot to a dunk tank, and I think Anetra nailed the brief.
 I got sort of “punk cheerleader for motocross” from this look, and I feel like that wasn’t too far off from reality.